-When setting up a replication dataset in Dataverse here are some helpful guidelines to follow:
+When setting up a replication dataset in a Dataverse repository here are some helpful guidelines to follow:

 1. Be sure to include all the necessary descriptive metadata (description, methods, data sources, etc) that would make it easier for other researchers to discover your replication dataset.
 For example:

-- in the Publication Citation include a permanent link to the original publication(s) (e.g., journal article, dissertation, etc) based on the data.
-If this article is publicly available you can also upload the txt/pdf with the files for this dataset.
+- in the Publication Citation fields, include a permanent link to the original publication(s) (e.g., journal article, dissertation, etc) based on the data.
+If this article is publicly available, you can also upload the txt/pdf with the files for this dataset.

-2. When you are ready to upload your replication dataset files into Dataverse make sure you have:
+2. When you are ready to upload your replication dataset files into a Dataverse repository, make sure you have:

 - a list of code, scripts, documents and data files that are needed in order to make replication possible;